Employee at Lake Oswego elementary school presumed to have coronavirus

 The person tested positive for coronavirus Friday afternoon at a public health laboratory in Hillsboro.
 A confirmation test will be done by the Centers for Disease Control and Prevention.
 Until that confirmation test is done, the case will be categorized as presumptive.
 Results of the confirmation test could be known as early as this weekend.

 The person is being treated in isolation at Kaiser Permanente Westside Hospital in Hillsboro.
-They've been sick since Feb.
-19, OHA said.
+Some Forest Hills Elementary School employees visited their coworker at the hospital.
+They've been asked to stay at home and seek medical advice, de la Cruz said.

 Gov. Kate Brown said the state is taking this first presumptive coronavirus case seriously.
 She said people should still stay calm and go about their daily lives.